 Blind Citizens News is distributed in Large Print, Braille, and Audio.
-Electronic copies in text format are available on CD or by email.
-If you would like to receive Blind Citizens News in another format, please contact us.
+Electronic copies in text format are available from our webpage, on CD or by email.
+The audio edition is available as a podcast by searching for Blind Citizens Australia in your favourite podcast app or can be accessed via the Vision Australia library service.
+If you would like to receive Blind Citizens News in a different format please contact us.

 Funding and Donations for BCA

-We would also like to acknowledge our funding partners: the Department of Communities and Justice NSW, the Department of Health and Human Services (DHHS) Victoria, the Department of Social Services, Vision Australia, the Australian Federation of Disability Organisations, Guide Dogs Victoria, Guide Dogs Queensland, Guide Dogs NSW, VisAbility Inc and our generous members.
+We would also like to acknowledge our funding partners: the Federal Department of Social Services (DSS), the Department of Communities and Justice (DCJ) NSW; the Department of Families, Fairness and Housing (DFFH) Victoria, the Australian Federation of Disability Organisations (AFDO), Vision Australia, Guide Dogs Australia, EverAbility, the Aged Peoples Welfare Foundation, the Goodwill Collective, and our generous members and BCA Backers.

-If you would like to make a donation to Blind Citizens Australia, you can call the Office on 1800 033 660, and use your credit card.
+If you would like to make a donation to Blind Citizens Australia, you can call 1800 033 660, and use your credit card.
 You can also donate online.
 All donations over $2 are tax deductible.

 Feedback for BCA

 Do you have any compliments, suggestions or concerns you wanted to let BCA know about?
-You can do this anonymously by following this link and completing a feedback form, or you can call BCA toll free on 1800 033 660.
+You can do this anonymously by going to our website and completing a feedback form or you can call the BCA Office toll free on 1800 033 660.
 Your feedback will be used to improve our services to better meet the needs of our membership.

 How to make a complaint about BCA